syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Use-Pdfium-rendering-engine.md

 	![](Use-Pdfium-rendering-engine_images/Use-Pdfium-rendering-engine_img1.png)

-	N> The Pdfium folder will contain two folders namely x86 and x64, both would contain Pdfium.dll assembly for the respective architecture.
-The Syncfusion PDF viewer is designed to detect the architecture of the target machine in which it is deployed and would pick corresponding Pdfium.dll to use it.
+	N> The Pdfium folder will contain two folders namely x86 and x64, both would contain pdfium.dll assembly for the respective architecture.
+The Syncfusion PDF viewer is designed to detect the architecture of the target machine in which it is deployed and would pick corresponding pdfium.dll to use it.

 	![](Use-Pdfium-rendering-engine_images/Use-Pdfium-rendering-engine_img2.png)